leonardompp/ROS-Workshop/day1/README.md

 ros2 run teleop_twist_keyboard teleop_twist_keyboard
 ```

-If you press the keys shown in the teleop console and then move back to the spaceship console, you should see some message like:
+If you press the keys shown in the teleop console and then move back to the spaceship console (have that running also), you should see some message like:

 ```
 [INFO] [1723317348.860140518] [voyager_spaceship]: Spaceship got the following velocity command: v=(0.50, 0.00, 0.00), w=(0.00, 0.00, 0.00)